 To stay in a relationship, you want your expectations to be respected and anticipated.
 Market segmentation strives to customize the marketing mix to homogeneous customer groups.
 Yet typical demographic, psychographic or behavioristic segmentation approaches do not always reflect customers’ experience viewpoint.
 Expectations management is the key to long-lasting relationships of any kind, and expectations differ more by the circumstances that trigger a customer experience journey.
 For the past decade, the innovation community has advocated this approach, citing excellent results.
 Start with the customers’ world research described above, customer personae can be developed based on customer experience circumstances that yield varying expectations.
 GE Healthcare presented an excellent example of customer experience segmentation in a recent webinar.
 Share your customer experience personae far and wide throughout your organization.
 Circumstance-based segmentation yields customer experience personae that aid organization-wide understanding and decisions in more accurately and profitably catering to customers’ expectations.

 When you’re in love, your world revolves around the one you love.
-Customer-centricity, as the phrase implies, requires an organization to revolve around its customers.
+Customer-centricity, as the phrase implies, requires an organization to fall in love with its customers.
 Develop insatiable curiosity and uncanny adaptability, and reap the rewards you’ve been seeking in customer experience management.

 - Measure Customer Value the Customer’s Way